Find out about the following services by clicking on these links:

 Its mission is, through the renewal and revival of a refurbished chapel, to establish The Well as a place for refreshing those in the community in need and who may be lonely or depressed.

-Its vision is to provide a caring structure for those seeking God through diversity in worship.
-By doing so it is enabling the gifts of the Spirit to establish God’s kingdom.
+Its vision is to provide a caring structure and a spiritual environment for those seeking God through diversity in worship.

-The station’s single story two-bay building situated next to Ysgol Dôlafon was opened in 1963.
+The station’s single story two-bay building is situated next to Ysgol Dôlafon and was opened in 1963.

-They meet at the station on Tuesday evenings from 19.00 – 21.00 hrs to follow a training plan that enables the crew to keep up its operational competency.
+We meet at the station on Tuesday evenings from 19.00 – 21.00 hrs to follow a training plan that enables the crew to keep up its operational competency.
+We also attend risk critical training and assessment courses.

 In 2018 the Fire Station’s 12-member crew received the Mid and West Wales Fire and Rescue Service Award for the ‘Best Station of the Year’.